-\textbf{A new perspective of LLMs as math tutors.} LLMs' evolution towards agentic capabilities included also significant improvements in mathematical problem solving.
-Whereas older models like GPT-3 achieved abysmal scores ($14\%$) in high-school level math quizzes (cf. MathBench \cite{liu2024mathbench}), more recent models like GPT-4o did 4 times better.
-Similar math reasoning developments were registered also in other math benchmarks, cf. \cite{balunovic2025matharena,benedetto2024using,gupta2025beyond}.
-Consequently, math education is considerably benefiting from LLMs' improved feedback skills \cite{gabriel2025pragmatic}.
-Recent human-centric works indicate that math students rely on LLMs to elucidate problem-solving algorithms \cite{stohr2024perceptions}, evaluate solutions \cite{wang2025influence,yan2024promises}, and minimize the effort required to tackle challenging problems \cite{gabriel2025pragmatic}.
-Conversely, institutions are slowly embracing LLMs as math teaching tutors, e.g. GenAI assistants devoted mostly to aid students with math learning and problem solving \cite{giannakos2025promise,akheel2025guardrails}.
-This slow adoption rate is also due to a lack of clear evidence indicating the cognitive repercussions for LLMs' use in math education \cite{gupta2025beyond,wang2025influence}.
-This is a rather critical gap because mathematics entails not only linguistic/math knowledge but also several human skills like confidence \cite{gabriel2025pragmatic}, anxiety management \cite{hopko2003abbreviated}, self-competence \cite{nielsen2003psychometric}, and resilience to failures \cite{may2009mathematics}.
-Therefore, letting students interact with potential LLM math tutors leads to a key question:
+The evolution of LLMs towards agentic capabilities has also included significant improvements in mathematical problem solving.
+Whereas older models such as GPT-3 achieved very low scores ($14\%$) on high-school-level mathematics items (cf. MathBench \cite{liu2024mathbench}), more recent models such as GPT-4o achieved scores almost four times as high.
+Similar improvements in mathematical reasoning were also observed on other mathematics benchmarks \cite{balunovic2025matharena,benedetto2024using,gupta2025beyond}.
+Consequently, mathematics education is benefiting considerably from LLMs' improved feedback skills \cite{gabriel2025pragmatic}.
+Recent human-centred studies indicate that mathematics students rely on LLMs to elucidate problem-solving algorithms \cite{stohr2024perceptions}, evaluate solutions \cite{wang2025influence,yan2024promises}, and minimise the effort required to tackle challenging problems \cite{gabriel2025pragmatic,bastani2025generative}.
+Conversely, institutions are slowly embracing LLMs as mathematics tutors, e.g., GenAI assistants primarily devoted to supporting students' mathematics learning and problem solving \cite{giannakos2025promise,akheel2025guardrails}.
+This slow adoption rate is also due to a lack of clear evidence about the cognitive repercussions of using LLMs in mathematics education \cite{gupta2025beyond,wang2025influence}.
+This is a significant gap because mathematics entails not only linguistic and mathematical knowledge but also several human skills, such as confidence \cite{gabriel2025pragmatic}, anxiety management \cite{hopko2003abbreviated}, self-efficacy \cite{nielsen2003psychometric}, and resilience to failure \cite{may2009mathematics}.
+Therefore, allowing students to interact with potential LLM-based mathematics tutors raises a key research question (RQ):